geekhunger/node-harperdb/README.md

 - <h3 id="db-delete"><code>db.delete(uid)</code></h3>

-Well, does what is says.^^ Deletes one or more records from the database by their UIDs. [(See official docs.)](https://api.harperdb.io/#beaf5116-ad34-4360-bdc2-608e2743a514)
+Well, does what is says.^^ Deletes one or more records from the database by their UIDs. [(See an example from official docs.)](https://api.harperdb.io/#beaf5116-ad34-4360-bdc2-608e2743a514)

+The fallowing example fetches records by certain conditions and passes those records directly to the `db.delete` method for deletion.

 ```js
 database() // get db handle